AlfrescoArchive/alfresco-support-tools/readme.txt

     Automated dist generation with Ant.
-1.3 Added filesaver.js to fix the "save all" problem with IE8 1.3.1 Error in build xml caused to distribute jmxlogger library on 2 different locations, fixed
+1.3 Added filesaver.js to fix the "save all" problem with IE8 1.3.1 Error in build xml caused to distribute jmxlogger library on 2 different locations, fixed 1.4 Added 2 new tools:
+     -Hotthreads: to detect which thread is consuming more CPU time -JMX Settings: to find which beans have values overriden from the DB and revert them